KRFOSS/kali-docs/installation/hard-disk-install-on-mac/index.md

 ### Installation Prerequisites

-This guide will make the following assumptions when following:
+This guide will make the following assumptions:

 - You have read our [single boot Kali Linux install guide](/docs/installation/hard-disk-install/), as this has the same Installation Prerequisites (System requirements, setup assumptions and install media).
 - Currently running macOS/OS X 10.7 or higher _(later versions are more preferred)_ as this means the hardware is Intel (and not a PowerPC CPU).